-After successfully completing this course a student should be able to:
+Upon successful completion of this course, students should be able to:

 - 1. Learn to develop and use various time series econometrics methods and related theories, - 2.
 Interpret time series models and analyze the results - 3.
 Evaluate and estimate value at risk - 4.
 Understand the nature of financial volatility - 5.
 Apply parametric (linear and nonlinear) and nonparametric regression models